gpuweb/gpuweb/proposals/subgroup-matrix.md

 When `p` is the result of a `bufferView` or `bufferArrayView` built-in function call there are additional constraints on the size of the originating variable.
-If the store type of the result is a structure whose last member is a runtime-sized array, the offset to the contributes to the required size for the variable.
+If the store type of the result is a structure whose last member is a runtime-sized array, the offset to array the contributes to the required size for the variable.

 Note: This allows implementations to clamp parameters instead of relying on predicated control flow.